 Use of Mooring Buoy By Cruise Ships

 A mooring buoy is especially useful in places where there are coral reefs.
-Normal anchors would uproot the coral thereby disrupting the marine ecosystem in that place.
+Normal anchors would uproot the coral thereby disrupting the ocean biome in that place.
 Thus, there is no need for an anchor.

 The coral is very fragile and easily broken.
 The broken coral quickly fouls anchors and ships that do anchor in these brittle corals often drag across the seafloor causing further extensive damage to the reefs.

 Hence in places like Australia, Asia and some parts of the US where there are coral reefs, buoys are in place of anchors for the ship.
 Permanent mooring buoys float on the water and vessels safely anchor their boats to them.

 Use of Mooring Buoys For Cargo Ships